Bhumbra/CLAS/README.md

 - it provides no option to offset the output matrix by a vector containing bias values added to the matrix product.

 CLAS is an experiment that aims to overcome these limitations.
-However rather than simply devising another reference specification, CLAS is intended to implement design strategies inspired by biology that should improve its performance for deep learning applications:
+However rather than simply devising another reference specification, CLAS is intended to implement design strategies inspired by biology to improve its performance particularly for deep learning applications:

-- distribute thread loads evenly so each thread corresponds to a node or group of nodes with minimal write inter-dependence.
+- distribute thread loads evenly so that the operation of each thread corresponds to a node or group of nodes with minimal write inter-dependence.

-- recruit threads as required for optimum performance up to a user-specifiable maximum.
+- recruit threads only as required for optimum performance up to a user-specifiable maximum that may be expressed an absolute number or fraction of total number threads available at runtime.

 - minimal memory footprint inside and outside each thread (i.e. no 'malloc', 'new' etc... to allocate floating point arrays).

-In practice, these motivations might conflict with the aim of extremely efficient L1 and L2 (and L3) caching performed by the fastest BLAS implementations, but with the availability of many threads I suspect cache handling isn't everything in deep learning and the best solution is likely to be somewhere in between.
+In practice, these motivations must dovetail with efficient cache usage but recent progress that has been extremely promising as a result of combining three strategies:

+- copies of read data restricted to sizes optimal for L1 and L2 caching within individual thread loads.
+- architecture-dependent assembler coded for inner-most three loops with inner-most two using SIMD instructions.
+- outer-most loop multithreaded in a way that guarantees each thread writes to mutually exclusive regions of memory.

 IMPROVEMENTS
 ------------
 My day-job is as a biologist so CLAS writing is slow.
 Intended improvements for the near future are:

-- assembler-coded instructions for Intel architectures for double precision matrix-matrix multiplication for all 8 matrix transposition combinations.

-- in addition to matrix multiplication (mmdot_product), code routines for simpler products i.e. ewise_product, inner_product, and outer_product.
+- in addition to matrix multiplication (mmdot_product), code routines for simpler products i.e. ewise_product, inner_product, and outer_product - in a manner that is most convenient for deep learning applications.
+- assembler-coded instructions for Intel architectures beyond SSE4 instructions such as the newer AVX2 extensions.
 - create a proper installer and provide better documentation.